Toggle: English / Spanish

 6. If the person is faint, pale, or shows other signs of shock, lay him or her down, with the head slightly lower than the trunk of the body and the legs elevated, and cover him or her with a warm blanket or a coat.

 7. Stay with the person until medical help arrives.

 8. Electrical injury is frequently associated with explosions or falls that can cause additional severe injuries.
 You may not be able to notice all of them.
 Do not move the person's head or neck if the spine may be injured.

-Stay at least 20 feet away from a person who is being electrocuted by high-voltage electrical current (such as power lines) until the power is turned off.
+Stay at least 20 feet (6 meters) away from a person who is being electrocuted by high-voltage electrical current (such as power lines) until the power is turned off.

-- Do NOT apply ice, butter, ointments, medications, fluffy cotton dressings, or adhesive bandages to a burn
+- Do NOT apply ice, butter, ointments, medicines, fluffy cotton dressings, or adhesive bandages to a burn.

-Call your local emergency number, such as 911 if a person has received an electrical burn.
+Call your local emergency number, such as 911, if a person has been injured by electricity.

 - Avoid electrical hazards at home and at work.
-Always follow manufacturer's safety instructions when using electrical appliances
+Always follow the manufacturer's safety instructions when using electrical appliances.

-- Use child safety plugs in all outlets
+- Use child safety plugs in all electrical outlets.

 The information provided herein should not be used during any medical emergency or for the diagnosis or treatment of any medical condition.
 A licensed medical professional should be consulted for diagnosis and treatment of any and all medical conditions.
 Call 911 for all medical emergencies.
 Links to other sites are provided for information only -- they do not constitute endorsements of those other sites. © 1997- 2013 A.D.A.M., Inc. Any duplication or distribution of the information contained herein is strictly prohibited.